 Sea freight is measured in volume and air is measured by the actual physical weight.
 Some shippers have a minimum amount, which depending on the shipper, can be around 35 sq meters for sea and 10 kg for air.
 Please note most shipper's costs decrease per unit with the more volume or weight.

 For larger quantities of household belongings, a 20' sea container is likely sufficient, though 40' containers are also available.
 If you have enough belongings for a 20' or 40' container it is best to discuss your needs with an international moving company in Japan.
+As noted above, timelines for sea containers may take 8, 10, or 12+ weeks to get to Canada at this time.

 It is important to note that some items simply can't be shipped out of Japan, regardless of destination.
-Common sense applies here but to clarify, according to Japan Customs a general list is items which can not be shipped out of Japan are:
+Common sense applies here but to clarify, according to Japan Customs a general list is items which can not be shipped out of Japan includes:

 Here are John's considerations and recommendations as you prepare to leave Japan: